 - Melt dark chocolate in a microwave safe bowl for 30 second intervals, stirring between each interval.
 Chocolate should be warm and melted through, but not boiling.

 - Holding a berry by the stem, dip in chocolate and twirl to coat all sides.
-Gently shake off excess and place strawberry on lined baking sheet.
+Gently shake off excess and place strawberry on a lined baking sheet.
 Repeat with remaining berries.

 - If using hard toppings such as nuts or coconut, sprinkle on immediately while chocolate is still soft.
 Set aside and allow chocolate coating to harden.
 You can speed this up by placing the strawberries in the refrigerator.